darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 Set the properties on an addressbook card from the given LDAP message using the map in this object.
-@exception   NS_ERROR_FAILURE is thrown if no addressbook properties are found in the message

 Parameters
 ^^^^^^^^^^